department-of-veterans-affairs/va.gov-team/products/global/IA-strategy+planning/information-architecture-activities.md

 * **Potential projects:** See the [IA planning roadmap](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/global/IA-strategy%2Bplanning/IA-planning_6-5-2020.pdf) for projects that involve IA.
 (Download it for easier reading.)
 * **Slack:** Members can post ideas, input, and examples to the **#ia-forum** channel.
-* **Meetings:** Join us every 2 weeks to hear what we're doing and learning, give feedback, and discuss next steps.
-(We'll do a poll on best times to meet.)
+* **Meetings:** We'll start the conversation about IA strategy in the new DEPO product sync breakout meeting on Wednesday, June 17.
+There we'll decide on next steps for sharing what we're doing and learning, getting feedback, and setting direction.
 <br></br>
 ### Soon we’ll define the IA role, responsibilities, and the best ways to work across teams.

-* **IA role and responsibilities:** The IA workshop kicks off June 29.
+* **IA role and responsibilities:** The IA workshop will kick off June 29.
 As part of it, we'd like to discuss:
   * Who does which IA work?
 (DEPO v.
 Platform)
   * How do we bridge between DEPO and Platform?
   * How do we balance current and future IA needs?